itarato/Ruby-Object-Viewer/README.md

 ## Usage

 It is one file so you can copy into a large project that doesn't allow live-loading gems (but at least you can gitignore this).
+Tip: use `bash` instead of bloated shells (eg `zsh`) to make it faster (input request from the OS is quicker when a shell has a small footprint).

 Once you loaded the file: